EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Warning

-    Container Execution Service apps will run for a maximum of 6 hours.
+    Apps run for a maximum of 6 hours.

 !!!
 Warning

-    Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.
+    Any running jobs are cancelled during the monthly TRE maintenance period.

 For interactive apps, Open OnDemand uses the job scheduler to determine when the job has started.
 Apps that run interactive services (e.g., JupyterLab or RStudio Server) will then wait for the service to become available.
 If this does not occur within an app-specific period, the **connection timeout**, then the app's job will cancel itself.

 !!!
 Note

-    In standard deployments of Open OnDemand, the notification sent by the app includes information required by Open OnDemand to display how to connect to web- or GUI-based services started by the app.
-However, as mentioned above, all Container Execution Service apps that run containers use Open OnDemand's application programming interface for interactive apps, so you may see the connection timeout for the apps that run non-interactive containers too.
+    As mentioned above, within the TRE Open OnDemand service, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps', so you may see the connection timeout for these apps too.

 ---